jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 In addition to signing deposits, the bridge participants periodically sign messages attesting to the canonical tip of the Bitcoin chain.
 Because these messages are signed by all parties (n-of-n signatures), it proves that all signers agree that this block is the current tip of Bitcoin.
 So long as there is 1 honest actor in the group, the group will never sign a dishonest private fork (this fork would be missing at least one signature).

-Now, when the submitter tells the script that a certain block is the tip of the Bitcoin chain, the submitter can also submit a signature showing that the block was signed by the n-of-n multisig.
+Now, when the submitter tells the script that a certain block is the tip of the Bitcoin chain, the submitter can also provide a signature showing that the block was signed by the n-of-n multisig.

 ## Putting It All Together